Pregnant Women in Texas County Jails

-Each month the the local jails are required to turn in a tally of the number of pregnant women in each jail.
-Usually the tally runs from 400 to 500.
-While some women are only held there a few days, ohers may be incarcerated for weeks and months, and a small percentage will deliver their babies while in the custody of that county jail.
+Each month, each jail is required to report the number of pregnant women they booked in or found to be pregnant to the Texas Commission on Jail Standards.
+Usually the tally runs from 300 to 400.
+While some women are only held there a few days, others may be incarcerated for weeks and months, and a small percentage will deliver their babies while in the custody of that county jail.

-Two laws were passed in 2009: one requiring healthy conditions and nutrition and medical care for pregnant inmates, and the second restricting the use of restraints on women in labor, childbirth, or post natal.
-But women have complained about lack of medical care and other problems, and we have discovered that the Texas Commission on Jail Standards has not been promoting the improved standards for care of pregnant women or checking to see if any report shackling during childbirth.
+Two laws* were passed in 2009: one requiring healthy conditions and nutrition and medical care for pregnant inmates, and the second restricting the use of restraints on women in labor, childbirth, or post natal.
+But women have complained about lack of medical care and other problems, and we have discovered that the Texas Commission on Jail Standards has not been promoting the improved standards for care of pregnant women or we could not find out if inspectors are checking to see if women are reporting being shackled during childbirth.

 We know a lot of people don’t know where to report the problems and others who are afraid to report.
 We may be able to help right then; if it’s in the past we can tell your story.
 If you like, we can record what happened without your name being involved.
 Also, please let us know about any jail where a pregnant woman receives good care!